Healing Your Cat: Practical Energy Practices You Can Start Today

 Holistic Veterinary Medicine.
 A growing number of veterinarians now integrate acupuncture, herbal medicine, and nutritional therapy alongside conventional treatment.
 Worth seeking out if you have not already.

-Frequently Asked Questions on How to Heal My Cat
+Frequently Asked Questions

+How do I know if I am doing it right?
 If your cat settles, yawns, stretches, or drifts into sleep during or after a practice, you are doing it right.
 If they walk away, respect that and try again later.
 Your cat will always tell you what they need.

+Can I do these practices if my cat is very unwell or in hospital?
 Yes.
 Distance makes no difference to energy work.
 You can do the coherence practice, hold your cat in your heart, and send warmth and calm to them wherever they are.
 It reaches them.

+My cat will not let me touch them.
+Can I still help?
 Absolutely.
 The coherence practice, the energy scan, and the presence practice all work without any physical contact.
 Energy does not require touch to travel.

+I am exhausted and barely holding it together.
+Where do I start?
 Start with the coherence practice.
 Sit down, place your hand on your heart, and breathe.
 That is it.
 Everything else can wait.
 Taking care of your own nervous system is the most immediate gift you can give your cat right now.